Triathlon in Ohio

 OLYMPIC TRIATHLON & DUATHLON

-The Olympic distance triathlon features a 1500 meter 2-lap counter-clockwise rectangular swim, while the duathletes are running an out & back 5k within the park, followed by a two lap 34k bike course through the countryside surrounding the park and finishing with a two lap out & back 10k run within the park.
+The Olympic distance triathlon features a 750 meter 2-lap counter clockwise rectangle swim along the beach, while the duathletes are running an out & back 5K on the bike trail, followed by a 2-lap 13.6 mile bike course through the countryside surrounding the park.
+Olympic athletes will finish with 2 laps on the out & back 5k run on the bike trail before their grand finish!

 Click an image to enlarge.